ryonakae/figma-plugin-figma-gpt/README.md

 1. Get an OpenAI API Key from the [OpenAI website](https://platform.openai.com/account/api-keys).
 2. Run this plugin.
 3. Open the "Settings" tab and input the API Key you got in the "OpenAI API Key" field.
-4. Open the "Chat" tab and have fun chatting with the AI🤟
+4. Open the "Chat" or "Code" tab and have fun 🤟

 ## 📮 Support